 The immediate background to their case is that Sonia Ekweremadu, one of the four children of 60-year-old Ike and 55-year-old Beatrice, is at an advanced chronic kidney disease (CKD) stage and needs a transplant.
-David Ukpo, a 15-year-old boy, according to the British police, was brought from Nigeria to be an unwitting living kidney donor for Sonia.
+David Ukpo, a 15-year-old boy, was unwittingly brought from Nigeria to be a living kidney donor for Sonia by the British police.

 This series of developments has elicited intense discussion in Nigeria.
 There are otherwise critical commentators who have been quick to argue that what is at stake is merely or at least essentially the concern of a father to save his daughter from the jaws of death.
 Some public commentators have cast aspersions on David Ukpo, saying that he is not a child, but a full-fledged adult who willingly entered a deal with the Ekweremadus.
 They backed this argument with pictures of the data page of a passport reportedly belonging to him, which put his age at 21 years.

 Federal lawmakers in Nigeria have risen “in solidarity with Ekweremadu”.
 They resolved to apply whatever diplomatic pressures they could to ensure he gets justice, they say, thus tacitly ruling out his being on the wrong side of the law.
 Oh, the rich and powerful can hardly be deemed to be on the wrong side of their own laws, can they?